voxmenthe/rff/README.md

 *   **Flexibility over Specific RFF Variants:** The paper details RFF-T (for tree-like searches with backtracking) and RFF-G (for graph-like accumulation of knowledge).
 Our framework is designed to be flexible.
 While the controller itself is general, `ProblemSpec` implementations can incorporate logic to emulate these behaviors (e.g., using the `avoid` mechanism in prompts for RFF-T-like exploration, or designing `Workspace` updates and `parse_workspace_update` for RFF-G-like information accumulation).
 *   **Expansion and Evolution:** This project has evolved to include a more general problem-solving module and has seen specific enhancements, such as to the `GSM8KSpec`.
 This reflects an ongoing effort to refine and broaden the applicability of the RFF approach beyond the initial concepts presented in the paper.
 The `Workspace` abstraction also provides a more structured approach to state management than implicitly described in the paper's algorithms.

-In essence, while the original paper introduced the RFF concept and demonstrated its efficacy, this package aims to provide a robust, reusable, and adaptable toolkit for applying and experimenting with Reason-from-Future style reasoning across diverse challenges.
+The original paper introduced the RFF concept and demonstrated its efficacy.
+This package aims to provide a robust, reusable, and adaptable toolkit for applying and experimenting with Reason-from-Future style reasoning across diverse challenges.